 Visitors to Norway often remark on the number of men pushing prams around its streets.
-This summer, those pram-pushing days are growing longer, and not just because of the endless sun.
-Fathers of children born on or after July 1 will get 15 weeks non-transferable parental leave, rather than the already-generous 10 previously available.
+And since the summer of 2018, those pram-pushing days have been growing longer, and not just because of the endless sun.
+Fathers of children born on or after July 1st 2018 get 15 weeks non-transferable parental leave, rather than the already-generous 10 previously available previously.

 Norwegian men haven’t always been so doting.
 Before a four-week, “use-it-or-lose it” paternal quota was introduced in 1993, under 3% of men took paternity leave.